markrobinsonuzh/scRNA_pipelines_paper/README.md

 # pipeComp, a general framework for the evaluation of computational pipelines, reveals performant single-cell RNA-seq preprocessing tools

-This repository is still in preparation!
+This repository accompanies the [pipeComp paper](https://doi.org/10.1101/2020.02.02.930578).
+It is still in preparation, and aims to providing a record of what was done and access to compiled results, rather than easy reproducibility.

 ## Manuscript and figures